0330 822 0505

 Dampness and timber decay are common concerns for the lender, as timber-frame properties are more vulnerable to moisture damage than traditional brick and tile constructed buildings.

-Modern timber framed properties are largely built to much higher standards than earlier types, using more resilient materials, and often adding a vapour barrier between the frame and the inner wall, which is why many lenders consider timber framed properties built post 1970 to be standard construction.
+Modern timber-framed properties are built to much higher standards than earlier types, using more resilient materials and often adding a vapour barrier between the frame and the inner wall.
+This is why many lenders consider timber-framed properties built after 1970 to be standard construction.

-Older properties are at greater risk of wet and/or dry rot, as well as fire damage, as building standards were less strict at the time of construction.
+Older properties are at greater risk of wet and/or dry rot, as well as fire damage, as building standards were less strict when they were constructed.

 The other materials used in the property

 Beyond the building’s framework, some mortgage providers restrict lending based on the type of cladding used.
-Halifax, for example, will not consider buildings clad with certain precast reinforced concrete (PRC), and will only lend on a timber framed and clad property, if the cavity between frame and cladding has been retrospectively insulated.
+Halifax, for example, will not consider buildings clad with certain precast reinforced concrete (PRC) and will only lend on a timber-framed and clad property if the cavity between the frame and cladding has been retrospectively insulated.

 Insurability

-All mortgage lenders require property insurance to be in place as a part of the application process, however, insurance policies covering non-standard properties, particularly timber frame houses, can be difficult to attain, given the perception of increased fire risk and reduced durability by most insurers.
+All mortgage lenders require property insurance to be in place as part of the application process.
+However, insurance policies covering non-standard properties, particularly timber frame houses, can be difficult to attain, given that most insurers perceive increased fire risk and reduced durability.

-It is possible to secure a suitable insurance policy for a timber framed home, through a relevant specialist insurer.
-The mortgage brokers we work with will be able to assist you with finding suitable insurers.
+A suitable insurance policy for a timber-framed home can be secured through a relevant specialist insurer.
+The mortgage brokers we work with can assist you with finding suitable insurers.

 Low demand

-Lenders need to feel confident that they could recoup their investment in the event of a repossession of the property, when considering mortgage approval.
+When considering mortgage approval, lenders need to feel confident that they could recoup their investment in the event of the property’s repossession.

-Some lenders are therefore concerned by the resale potential of a timber framed property, given that they are usually in lower demand than masonry homes.
+Some lenders are therefore concerned by the resale potential of timber-framed properties, given that they are usually in lower demand than masonry homes.

 Our Broker-Matching Service Guaranteed!